lingtalfi/Kit_PicassoWidget/README.md

 ?widgetDir: $widgetDir          # absolute path to the widget directory.
 If not set, the widget directory is a directory named "widget" found next to the file containing the widget class.
                                 # If set, and the path is relative (i.e. not starting with a slash),
                                 # then the path is relative to the widgetBaseDir (set using the setWidgetBaseDir method of the PicassoWidgetHandler class)
 template: $templateName         # for instance: default.php, or prototype.php.
 This is the path to the template file, relative to the $widgetDir/templates directory
+?vars:                          # An array of variables to pass to the template
+    my_value: 667
 ?attr:                          # An array of html attributes to add to the widget's outer tag
     id: my_id
     class: my_class my_class2